 Much has been written about the indispensable role of the principal as instructional leader.
-This prescription reflects the view that a stellar principal is an instructional guru without whom both students and teachers will wander in the pedagogical wilderness.
+This reflects the view that a stellar principal is an instructional guru without whom teachers will wander in the pedagogical wilderness.

 What is the unspoken but operative assumption underlying this conception?
 That teachers are incapable of competent teaching without guidance.
 Left to their own devices they will graze aimlessly about the pedagogical landscape, ignorant of what works and where instruction should be going.